-Gastrointestinal cancers FAQs
+Gastrointestinal Cancers FAQs

 What types of upper GI cancers can be treated with proton therapy?

+Proton therapy is highly effective in the treatment of esophageal cancers such as esophageal adenocarcinoma and squamous cell carcinoma.
 Proton therapy can also be an effective treatment for primary liver cancers, including hepatocellular carcinoma (HCC), bile duct cancers (cholangiocarcinoma), pancreatic cancers, and liver metastases or cancerous tumors that originated elsewhere but spread to the liver.
+Recurrent upper GI tumors are often treatable with proton therapy, even tumors that were previously treated with radiation therapy.

 What are the benefits of proton therapy for liver, biliary, and pancreatic cancers?